miguelbiron/BIDC/README.md

 ## Description

-Check out [this blog entry](https://miguelbiron.github.io/2018/12/07/bidc-bayesian-inference-for-default-correlations/) where I explain how this package works and give a couple of examples.
+Check out [this blog entry](https://miguelbiron.github.io/2018/12/07/bidc-bayesian-inference-for-default-correlations/) where I explain how this package works and also give a couple of examples.

 ## TODO